ravinyan/osuReplayAnalyzer/README.md

 ## Features

-- Compatibility with osu! and osu!lazer (with notelock behaviour depending on which client replay is from)
+- Compatibility with osu! and osu!lazer
 - Watching replay frame by frame
 - Shows Hit markers on click
 - Jumping to any point in replay
-- Hit judgements in osu!lazer style with slider head/tick/tail misses and slider head judgements
 - Would write you can turn off Hidden mod... but the mod isn't even implemented (yet)... so no Hidden mod in replays
 - Getting replay simply by pressing F2 on replay screen in game
 - Rate change slider from 0.25x to 2x speed